History of atomic theory: Discovery of the neutron

 Physicists in the 1920s believed that the atomic nucleus contained protons plus a number of "nuclear electrons" that reduced the overall charge.
 These "nuclear electrons" were distinct from the electrons that orbited the nucleus.
 This incorrect hypothesis would have explained why the atomic numbers of the elements were less than their atomic weights, and why radioactive elements emit electrons (beta radiation) in the process of nuclear decay.
 Rutherford even hypothesized that a proton and an electron could bind tightly together into a "neutral doublet".
 Rutherford wrote that the existence of such "neutral doublets" moving freely through space would provide a more plausible explanation for how the heavier elements could have formed in the genesis of the Universe, given that it is hard for a lone proton to fuse with a large atomic nucleus because of the repulsive electric field.

 In 1928, Walter Bothe observed that beryllium emitted a highly penetrating, electrically neutral radiation when bombarded with alpha particles.
 It was later discovered that this radiation could knock hydrogen atoms out of paraffin wax.
 Initially it was thought to be high-energy gamma radiation, since gamma radiation had a similar effect on electrons in metals, but James Chadwick found that the ionization effect was too strong for it to be due to electromagnetic radiation, so long as energy and momentum were conserved in the interaction.
 In 1932, Chadwick exposed various elements, such as hydrogen and nitrogen, to the mysterious "beryllium radiation", and by measuring the energies of the recoiling charged particles, he deduced that the radiation was actually composed of electrically neutral particles which could not be massless like the gamma ray, but instead were required to have a mass similar to that of a proton.
 Chadwick called this new particle "the neutron" and believed that it to be a proton and electron fused together because the neutron had about the same mass as a proton and an electron's mass is negligible by comparison.
-Neutrons are not in fact a fusion of a proton and an electron.
+Before the end of 1932, this model was challenged by Dmitri Ivanenko who proposed that the neutron was an elementary particle.
+This model would eventually lead to the modern theory of the nucleus.